0xc1c4da/phosphor/README.md

 It focuses on practical workflows for ANSI art: layers, palettes, scripting, SAUCE metadata, import/export, and a full featured 16colo.rs browser.

-I'm writing this editor for myself, but others may find it interesting.
+I'm writing this editor for myself and for making nfo releases in [Logos](https://logos.co), but others may find it interesting.
 I welcome positive feedback, constructive criticism, feature requests & bug reports.

 ![Phosphor Screenshot](dist/phosphor.png)